What Is the Best Cut of Steak? The Ultimate Top 10 List

 Prime-Rib-Roast.png

 Both steak cuts come from the rib section of a cow.
 However, the prime rib is a larger roasting joint.
-It usually contains big sections of the rib bone and has robust flavor due to its excess bones, tissue, and fat.
+It usually contains big sections of the rib bone and has a robust flavor due to its excess bones, tissue, and fat.

 The most popular way to prepare prime rib steak is to slow-roast it on low heat, finishing with a high-heat sear.
 The flavorful, thick-cut steak strands hold up to intense seasoning and bold flavors, so feel free to pair it with garlic, wine, or even a good barbecue rub.